emrekalayci/GeziNote/README.md

 # GeziNote

-Has some resource codes of GeziNote Android app.
+Includes some resource codes of GeziNote Android app.